HaNdTriX/next-electron-server/README.md

 ## Features

 - supports 404 pages
-- works with next devserver
+- works with Next.js dev-server
-- waits for next devserver to start
+- waits for Next.j dev-server to start
 - works with paths of images and other static resources
 - static paths won't differ between development and production
 - has zero dependencies